2018–2019 Iranian general strikes and protests: June

 People in Tehran took to the streets for the third straight day on 26 June, with many shops in Tehran's Bazaar remaining closed.
-Videos from social media showed the crowd in downtown Tehran chanting "Death to the dictator" and "Death to Palestine".
+Videos from social media showed the crowd in downtown Tehran chanting "Death to the dictator".
 Security forces clamped down on the protesters once again, arresting a large number of people.

 Strikes and protests were also seen in Kermanshah, Arak and Tabriz.